Xe/site/blog/voice-control-talon.markdown

 due to help truly ensure equitable outcomes.

-If you write applications, regularly test them with voice control software appear.
+If you write applications, regularly test them with voice control software.
 Especially if it's in a browser.
 Few companies do this, so there is a clear market advantage in making things more accessible.